swinterbourne/riboviz-work/open-science-projects.md

 If you are an undergrad considering what direction to take your studies try to complete an undergraduate project in a field you are considering entering into, even if you have no prior experience.
 I was considering completing an MSc in bioinformatics and therefore picked a bioinformatics-based project.
 I found the experience of stepping outside of my comfort zone and into a field where I had little experience daunting but very valuable.
 The project provided a positive experience and a fantastic learning curve which confirmed my initial interest in the field and allowed me to gain confidence and competence within coding and software.

 ## Our top takeaways
--	Being able to access other researchers work helped speed up the project.
-For example, when trying to create transcriptome annotation files for a new example species, I was able to look at pre-existing code and use it as a starting point for learning which functions and packages could be used.
-This saved me from starting from scratch and helped guide me.
+-	Being able to access other researchers work can speed up projects.
+Pre-existing code could be used as a starting point to learn which functions and packages could be used for a specific purpose.
 -	It is easier to learn when resources are available to refer back to.
 -	Open-Science is like a group project.
 Except the world is your group and they won’t affect your grade.
 -	Documenting your work helps you, aids others and helps them help you.